 In the minds of some critics, the New Testament Gospels of Christ are a fabrication.
 Those who oppose God often quote alleged scholars who say that the narratives of Jesus are very similar to other ancient texts which were also… Read More ›

-It doesn’t take long to notice that there are many opinions from many scholars regarding the text of the New Testament.
+It doesn’t take long to notice that there are many opinions from many liberal scholars regarding the text of the New Testament.
 I have read a great number of the conclusions published by these men and women.
 There is one… Read More ›